-EC is the name of a chemotherapy combination made up of:
+EC is the name of a chemotherapy combination.
+It is made up of the following drugs.
+The pronunciation is in brackets.

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.